kekyo/scheme-cd-ripper/README.md

 The filename format is a template for any path, including directory names, that uses curly braces to automatically and flexibly determine the path using Vorbis comment key names.

-For example:

-- `"{album/medium}/{tracknumber:02d}_{title:n}.flac"`: This is the default definition and should be appropriate in most cases.
-It separates multi-disc releases into disc-specific directories.
-- `"store/to/{title:n}.flac"`: Of course, you can also add a base path and always store it within that.
-- `"smb://nas.yourhome.localdomain/smbshare/music/{title:n}.flac"`: Scheme CD ripper supports GNOME GIO, so you can also specify a URL to save directly to a remote host (Required GVfs configuration.)
+The default is `“{album/medium/tracknumber:02d}_{title:n}.flac”`, where directories are created using the album and media title, and files are saved within them with names like `“01_foobar.flac”`.

+Below are the details of this format syntax:

+- Within curly braces `{}`, you can concatenate multiple keys using `/` or `+` to combine any paths or labels:
+  - `/` separates paths, while `+` joins them with spaces.
+For example, specifying `“{album/medium/title}.flac”` separates the album title, media title and music title with a path separator, allowing files to be placed in subdirectories like `“foobar/baz/intro.flac”`.
+  - ex: `“{album/medium}”` --> `“Album/Disc 1”`
+  - ex: `“{artist+album}”` --> `“Artist Album”`
+  - If you separate paths outside the brackets, like `“{album}/{medium}/{title}.flac”`, the path will error if the `album` and/or `medium` key doesn't exist.
+However, if you separate paths inside the brackets, no path separator is added if the key doesn't exist (the same applies to space separation using `+`).
+- Strings can be converted to safe pathnames using the `:n` format specifier.
+  - Replaces inappropriate path characters with underscores, and if line breaks are present, truncates the string up to that point.
+  - ex: `“{title:n}.flac”`
+- Numbers can have leading zeros interpolated using format specifiers like `:02d`.
+  - This resembles C language `printf` format specifiers, but only this format is supported.
+  - ex: `“{tracknumber:02d}.flac”` --> `“04.flac”`

 Additionally, it includes the following features:

-- You can zero-pad two digit numbers with `:02d` etc.
-  This is similar to C language's `printf` format specifiers, but it only supports this format. e.g. `"{tracknumber:02d}.flac"`.
-- You can join multiple keys inside `{}` with `/` or `+` to build optional paths or labels (empty parts are omitted).
-  Examples: `"{album/medium}"` -> `Album/Disc 1`, `"{artist+album}"` -> `Artist Album`.
-- You can sanitize a string with `:n` to produce safer path text.
-  Example: `"{title:n}"`.
-- If the format contains directories, they will be created automatically.
+- If a directory path is included after formatting, those directories will be created automatically.
-- The `.flac` extension is appended automatically if you omit it.
+- The `.flac` extension will be appended automatically if omitted.
+- Scheme CD ripper supports GNOME GIO, allowing you to specify a direct save URL to a remote host (requires GVfs configuration).
+  - ex: `“smb://nas.yourhome.localdomain/smbshare/music/{title:n}.flac”`

 ### Update existing FLACs using embedded CDDB tags